Accelerated First-Order Optimization under Nonlinear Constraints: Convergence Analysis

 \section{Convergence Analysis}

 The following section discusses the convergence of trajectories of \eqref{eq:mde1} and \eqref{eq:dis1}, and characterizes the rate of convergence.
 We start by summarizing the continuous-time results.
-Without loss of generality we assume that $f$ is normalized such that the Lipschitz constant of the gradient is unity. \begin{theorem} Let $(x(t)$, $u(t))$ be a trajectory satisfying \eqref{eq:mde1} (according to Sec.~\ref{Sec:AGF}) with $x(0)\in C$.
+Without loss of generality we assume that $f$ is normalized such that the Lipschitz constant of the gradient is unity. \begin{theorem} Let $(x(t)$, $u(t))$ be a trajectory satisfying \eqref{eq:mde1} with $x(0)\in C$.
 Let $f$ be $1$-smooth, let $g$ satisfy the Mangasarian-Fromovitz constraint qualification, and let either $f$ be convex or $2\delta - \beta > 0$.
 Then, $x(t)$ converges to the set of stationary points, while $u(t)$ converges to zero.
-Moreover, each isolated local minimum corresponds to an asymptotically stable equilibrium in the sense of Lyapunov. \end{theorem}
+Moreover, each isolated local minimum corresponds to an asymptotically stable equilibrium in the sense of Lyapunov. \end{theorem} \begin{proof} From the analysis of the smooth motion in Sec.~\ref{Sec:AGF}, we infer that $\gamma_i(x(t),u(t))\geq 0$ for all $t$ such that $i\in I_{x(t)}$ (a.e.).
+By Gr\"{o}nwall's inequality, this implies $g(x(t))\geq 0$ for all $t\geq 0$ and therefore $x(t) \in C$ for all $t\in [0,\infty)$.